-Claim: During an episode of cooking doyen Julia Child's television program, she dropped a turkey on the floor, then picked it up and put it back on the platter, saying to the camera, "Remember, you're alone in the kitchen."
+Claim: During an episode of Julia Child's television program, she dropped a turkey on the floor and then picked it up and put it back on the counter.

 I saw Julia Child or her guest dropped a large fish, maybe salmon.
 And did say something like remember you're the only one in the kitchen.
 There was someone with her.
 And I don't know if Julia or the other person dropped the fish.
 But Julia picked it up and said the thing about being alone in the kitchen.